Let’s talk about your Liver function!

 - A balanced diet high in live, unprocessed fruits and vegetables (packet foods made in the factory are not it!)

-- Moderate, regular exercise, necessary for circulation to the liver and health for organs, muscles, blood vessels, to lighten the load on the Liver.
+- Moderate, regular exercise, necessary for circulation to the liver and health of organs, muscles, blood vessels, to lighten the load on the Liver.

 - Drink adequate water, it is your body’s solvent that helps your blood carry nutrients and wastes in and away from the Liver